lytesoft/serverless-bundle/README.md

 ```

 #### Advanced Options

-- ESLint

-  This plugin uses [eslint-config-strongloop](https://github.com/strongloop/eslint-config-strongloop).
-You can [override this](https://eslint.org/docs/user-guide/configuring) by placing your own `.eslintrc.json` with the rules you'd like to use.
-If you'd like to ignore specific files, you can use a `.eslintignore` file.

 - Customizing Babel and Webpack configs

   This plugin does not support customizing the Babel and Webpack configs, since [serverless-webpack](https://www.github.com/serverless-heaven/serverless-webpack) does a pretty good job with that.
 However, if you think the default config is missing some key features, feel free to open an issue about it.

 #### Updating Options

 This plugin enables Webpack caching to speed up builds.
 Meaning that you'll need to clear the cache when you make a config change.
-So if you add an `.eslintignore` file, or change any other option; you'll need to do the following to see your changes take effect.
+So if you add an file, or change any other option; you'll need to do the following to see your changes take effect.

 ``` bash
 $ rm -rf node_modules/.cache